Kathy Aidala was an undergraduate at Yale Univeristy,

 scanning probe microscopy as a flexible techinque to study a variety of nanoscale systems here at Mount Holyoke College.

 Women and Gender in Science.
-Those interested can see a syllabus of the

 A complete C.V. can be found here.